binarioetico/bulma-clean-theme/index.md

 show_sidebar: true
 ---

-# Bulma Clean Theme demo website
+# Bulma Test Clean Theme demo website

 This website showcases the options for the Bulma Clean theme.
 The theme is available as a ruby gem or can be used with GitHub pages.

 [![Gem Version](https://badge.fury.io/rb/bulma-clean-theme.svg)](https://badge.fury.io/rb/bulma-clean-theme)
 ![Gem](https://img.shields.io/gem/dt/bulma-clean-theme.svg)